Vai Price Hits $0.99 on Top Exchanges (VAI)

 Vai Token Profile

-Vai’s launch date was November 16th, 2020.
+Vai’s genesis date was November 16th, 2020.
 Vai’s total supply is 57,498,554 tokens.
-The official message board for Vai is medium.com/venusprotocol.
 Vai’s official Twitter account is @venusprotocol and its Facebook page is accessible here.
 The Reddit community for Vai is https://reddit.com/r/venusprotocol and the currency’s Github account can be viewed here.
 Vai’s official website is venus.io.
+Vai’s official message board is medium.com/venusprotocol.

 The Venus Protocol will enable users to mint VAI (VAI), a synthetic stablecoin based on the price of $1 USD, by using the vTokens from the underlying collateral that they have previously supplied to the protocol.
 Users can borrow up to 50% of the remaining collateral value they have on the protocol from their vTokens to mint VAI.”